VenturaNotes/Knowledge/Projects/(T) Create Script To Copy Code Block to Saved File in Clipboard.md

   - task
 completedDate: 2026-05-28
 ---
+## Potential Problems
+- [ ] Currently there is a file called `obsidian_last_code_temp.txt` which references the temp file saved.
+If `obsidian_last_code_temp.txt` is deleted first, does this mean we have no reference to the other temp file saved and just have to trust that the computer cleans it up?
+Would that become a problem?
+## Versions
 ### V2
 - This solution is a bit better.
 It creates the desired file in a temporary directory which is reliably saved to your clipboard.
 ```javascript